 He dwelled in the satisfaction at the cowering creature.
 Peacefully Kaname laughed to himself, his lips peeled smugly.
-From behind, he heard Yuuki hitch up her sleeves.
+From behind, he heard Yuki hitch up her sleeves.

 He was a prince, an awfully recalcitrant one with raven flourishing hair and peculiar red eyes that so often glimmered like the blood she hankered.

 In the silence of the store, her fangs gritted like knives shaving on stones.
 He made her hungry.

 Veins popped under her arm sleeve, a mere touch of his collar gave rise to the irritation of hunger.

 The storeowner crept widely on the floor, "Are you really his slave?"

 Yuki slapped her lips together after tasting her thoughts and threw it in the graveyard of sodden implications that never existed.
 "I'm no one's slave."
 She moved to the counter, "Examine the knife and tell me its origins."

 "I will but how did you get acquainted with the pureblood?"
 He held his breath raptly.